avatar

 Experiences

-Teaching Assistant (CMSC250)
+Teaching Assistant (Discrete Mathematics)

 Expanding on my past teaching experience, being a TA for an actual university class taught me how to teach class in a fast but understandable manner to students.
 As a TA, I led a discussion section, graded student work, and held office hours.
 Not only did I give personalized help in a 1-1 manner to students in office hours, but I also had the chance to lead my own discussion section.
 I was grateful that I was able to lead my own discussion section because it gave me more freedom to teach in a matter that would help the students understand the material in a conceptual manner and help answer the question “Why?” to course material instead of just looking at the “How?”.
 In addition, I also had the opportunity to grade work that reflected the things that I taught in a setting where my teaching mattered more.
 This grading gave me feedback to areas in the coursework where students had more confusion in.
 These areas of confusion allowed me to figure out what to emphasize during my discussion sections and office hours.